Rachel Carson played a key role in birth of environmentalism in the 20th century.

 In the late 1950s, Carson became increasingly aware of the harmful effects of chemicals such as the insecticide DDT on the environment.
 This pushed her to write her most famous work Silent Spring and then defend herself against attacks from commercial interests while fighting a personal battle with cancer.

 Silent Spring sold over 2 million copies, converting a large number of people to environmentalism.
 It also played an influential part in persuading governments to ban or heavily restrict the use of DDT and similar chemicals that persist in the environment.

 Rachel Louise Carson was born on her family’s 64-acre homestead near the small town of Springdale, Pennsylvania, USA on May 27, 1907.Rachel’s father, Robert Carson, was a traveling insurance salesman who was often absent from home.

-Her mother, Maria McLean, had been educated at an elite Presbyterian high school in Washington D.C. and was an accomplished singer and musician; before marriage she had been a school teacher.
+Her mother, Maria McLean, had been educated at an elite Presbyterian high school in Washington D.C. and was an accomplished singer and musician; before marriage she was a school teacher.